Dario-Lloshi-Development-LLC/NurMakkah/docs/README.md

-# Hajj App - Project Update and Fixes
+# Nur Makkah - Project Update and Fixes

-This document summarizes the changes made to the Hajj App repository, addressing various build errors and updating dependencies.
+This document summarizes the changes made to the Nur Makkah repository, addressing various build errors and updating dependencies.
 The goal was to ensure the application builds successfully and to improve its overall stability.

 ## Summary of Changes Made